openvinotoolkit/model_server/docs/stateful_models.md

 `sequence_cleaner_poll_wait_minutes` is a server parameter and is common for all models.
 By default period of time between two consecutive cleaner scans is set to 5 minutes.
 Setting this value to 0 disables sequence cleaner.

-Stateful model can either be a subject to idle sequence cleanup or not.
+Stateful model can either be subject to idle sequence cleanup or not.
 You can set this **per model** with `idle_sequence_cleanup` parameter.
 If set to `true` sequence cleaner will check that model.
 Otherwise sequence cleaner will ommit that model and its inactive sequences will not get removed.
 By default this value is set to `true`.